Does financing a car affect your car insurance?

 As a result, your loan agreement will require you to carry full car insurance coverage.
 That way, if your car is damaged, the insurer will pay to repair the damages or pay the lender if the car is a total loss.

-For a loan, you'll need to carry more than the minimums.
+For a loan, you'll need to carry more than the state minimum.
 The two main additions you will need for a financed vehicle are:

 Collision coverage